Mixed legal system of Roman-Dutch civil law, English common law, and customary law

 For a “large merger” the above values are replaced by R6.6 billion (combined) and R190 million (for the transferred firm(s)).

-Small mergers may also be voluntarily notified.
-The filing fees are as follows:
+The merger filing fees are as follows:

 • for a small merger, ZAR 0

-• for an intermediate merger, ZAR 100,000
+• for an intermediate merger, ZAR 165,000

-• for a large merger, ZAR 350,000.
+• for a large merger, ZAR 550,000.

-A small or an intermediate merger must be approved, conditionally or unconditionally, or prohibited by the Commission within 60 business days.
+A small or intermediate merger must be approved, conditionally or unconditionally, or prohibited by the Commission within 60 business days.
 In the case of a large merger, the Commission must make a recommendation to the Tribunal to approve, conditionally or unconditionally, or prohibit the merger, within 40 business days (this period may be extended, on application to the Tribunal, by 15 business days at a time).
 Thereafter a hearing is held before the Tribunal and the Tribunal makes the final decision.

 Legislation